 At least with rubber only a few months old, the Azure had perfectly decent traction.
 However, once again, the combination of a heavy footbed and thin straps made it hard to feel completely at ease on more challenging terrain.
 On top of that, the softness of the polyurethane footbed didn't provide a very effective buffer between our feet and sharp obstacles.
 We wouldn't consider the Azure a good flip-flop for much outside of flat city sidewalks or very short and straightforward hikes.
 If you want a sandal that can handle rocks and steep inclines, either the Astral Rosa or Merrell Around Town would be much better choices.
 Both the Vionic Tide II and the Birkenstock Gizeh also provided impressive traction.

-2-Strap was fine for straightforward beginner hikes, we would consider it more of a city shoe overall and not the best choice if you will be spending lots of time out in nature.
+This flip is fine for straightforward beginner hikes, but it's more of a city shoe overall and not the best choice if you will be spending lots of time out in nature.

 We polled a group of savvy women to see which of our tested flip-flops they determined to be the least and most stylish and the Teva Azure 2-Strap ended up right in the middle.
 Much like the imbalance we found in the construction of this shoe, our style raters were pretty divided.
 Some loved the sleek cuteness of this sandal, and some disliked the thick sole and tiny straps.
 Overall we feel like it's a cute flip that would pair well with anything from jeans to a casual summer dress.
 For some seriously stylish sandals that can be dressed up even more, take a look at our Top Pick for Stylish Adventures, the Lovely Lala, the Paniolo, or the classy Gizeh, our Editors' Choice.

-Our testers were pretty divided on how stylish they thought the Azure 2-Strap was, but we generally found it to be an attractive shoe that could easily be paired with a casual summer dress, jeans, or active wear.
+Our testers were pretty divided regarding style for this flip, but we generally find it to be an attractive shoe that can easily be paired with a casual summer dress, jeans, or active wear.

 The Azure 2-Strap is a simple and cute flip-flop that, due mostly to some oddities in its construction, is best suited to urban terrain or short, simple beginner hikes.